Top 10 players with most trophies in football history

-Silverware hasn’t come easy even for some of the biggest names in the game.
+Silverware hasn't come easy, even for some of the biggest names in the game.

-There is no greater feeling for any player than winning a trophy.
+There is no more incredible feeling for any player than winning a trophy.
 In the history of the beautiful game, there have been greats who have dominated the game but were quite unlucky when it came to winning the silverware.
 On the other hand, there have also been some legendary players who have mastered winning in clutch moments and earned numerous accolades throughout their careers.

 In this article, we'll find out about the footballers who have won the most trophies.

 This list is headed by current FC Barcelona manager Xavi Hernandez, a legendary Spanish figure.
 The midfield maestro is regarded as one of the greatest in history and was a total killer at winning trophies.
 The Spaniard was an integral part of Pep's Barcelona squad that won the sextuple in 2009/10.
 He was also part of the Spanish National Team that won two Euros and the 2010 World Cup.
 Xavi is likely to add a few more during his stint as the Barcelona manager.
 Swedish legend Zlatan Ibrahimovic is also tied with Xavi on 33 trophies.

 Goalkeepers are the heart and soul of any triumph, and the next name on the list was a master at it.
 The legendary Portuguese goalkeeper Vitor Baia played for FC Barcelona and FC Porto during his career.
 During the early 2000s, he won 25 trophies with Dragons and was the hero in many of their victories.
 Baia also tasted success with FC Barcelona before his dream run with FC Porto.